JadeJaber/jadejaber.github.io/_posts/articles/2019-07-30-hello-docker-with-swarm-mono-node.md

 ---
 In this post we will deploy a web application with a Load Balancer in a docker Service using swarm.

-Youy may want to read the previous articles:
+You may want to read the previous articles:
 - [Hello Docker Macos Host](http://www.jadejaber.com/articles/hello-docker-macos-host/)
 - [Hello Docker With Docker Machine](http://www.jadejaber.com/articles/hello-docker-with-docker-machine/)